Boarding Pass to 1958~ The Fantasy Table Event Reveal

 The Finished Table

 I can honestly say that I was very pleased on how the table came together.
 Each place setting reflected the elegance of first-class dining on a Pan Am flight.
-The small bud vases were filled with small roses, baby’s breath and greenery, adding just a bit of color.
+The mini bud vases were filled with small roses, baby’s breath and greenery, adding just a bit of color.
 As a special favor, I found miniature vintage suitcases, complete with travel tags, and tucked two of my favorite See’s chocolates in each one.

 After we sat down to dinner, one of my favorite moments was watching everyone interact with the centerpiece.
 From flying the model planes on the runway to playing with the aircraft taking off over the table, we all enjoyed the “toys”.
 The restaurant’s air conditioning helped move the planes and clouds throughout the evening, adding motion to the scene.